 There will be other people in the tunnel, but it’s not full of pose-crazed ‘Grammers trying to get their next shot like other places (cough, Shoreditch, cough).

-Read more: Street Art in Camden
+Read More: Street Art in Camden

 Tips for Visiting Leake Street Tunnel

 There are a few reports about artists being bothered in the tunnel.
 Some people would advise you not to walk in there alone or after dark.
-To be honest, I think that’s complete overkill – particularly in light of the fact that there are also bars and restaurants down there.
+To be honest, we think that’s complete overkill – particularly in light of the fact that there are also bars and restaurants down there.

 As with any part of London (or just generally), it never hurts to be aware of your surroundings.
-I’ve been down there time after time and never felt at all unsafe but you can never guarantee anything.
+We’ve been down there time after time and never felt at all unsafe but you can never guarantee anything.

-If you’re into street art – bring a camera – sure, it’s great for taking pictures of the pieces (duh really), but actually it means you can look up the artists when you get home and find out a little more about them and where you might be able to see more of their work.
+If you’re into street art, bring a camera – sure, it’s great for taking pictures of the pieces (duh really), but actually it means you can look up the artists when you get home and find out a little more about them and where you might be able to see more of their work.